payal1221/aut-aws-with-python/README.md

 # aut-aws-with-python
+# Automating AWS with Python
-Repository for automating aws with Python
+Repository for the A cloud Guru course *Automating AWS with Python*